 Similarly, Mays writes: ‘The psalm leads those who read and pray it from protest and petition to praise; it holds all three together as if to teach that they cohere in the unity of prayer.
 There is a coherence that holds the apparently separate moments together.’

 I trust in your faithfulness – ‘in your unfailing love’ (NIV).
 He reflects that the Lord has been his strong castle for many a year, and he rests secure behind those battlements still.

 Your deliverance – ‘your salvation’ (NIV).
 God grants wholistic well-being: assurance of divine care, victory over one’s foes (the world, the flesh and the devil), together with healing of depression and self-pity.

 In these two latter verses, we find what it is that has been put right: his heart (‘my heart rejoices’), his voice (‘I will sing’), his judgement (‘for he has been good to me’).

 This verse, along with v1 and v5, recalls that it is through prayer that struggling faith is strengthened and confirmed.
 Prayer is to the soul what exercise is to the body.

-I will sing to the Lord, for… – or, ‘because’.
+I will sing praises to the Lord when… – or, ‘because’.
 After considering and weighing the matter, David recognises that he has ample reason to sings God’s praise.

 ‘Thus his faith lays the cloth, expecting a feast ere long to be set on: he that now questioned whether he should ever hear good news from heaven, is so strong in faith as to make himself merry with the hopes of that mercy which he is assured will come at last.’
 (Gurnall)